 2. Non-Nutritive Artificial Sweeteners:

-The non-nutritive form of artificial sweeteners does not contain any calorie.
+The non-nutritive form of artificial sweeteners does not contain any calories.

 Most brands of chewing gums that claim to be sugar-free contain some or the other form of nutritive artificial sweeteners.

 Nutritive artificial sweeteners are full of empty calories.
-Therefore, even sugar-free chewing gums are high in calories and low in vitamin or mineral content.
-It is safe to consume nutritive artificial sweeteners during your pregnancy in moderate quantity.
+These should ideally not form a big part of your nutrient intake during pregnancy.
+Even sugar-free chewing gums are high in calories and low in vitamin or mineral content.
+It is safe to consume nutritive artificial sweeteners during your pregnancy in moderate quantities.
 However, it is important first to take your doctor’s advice on the same.

 When To Avoid Nutritive Artificial Sweeteners During Pregnancy?